Manky0/samurai-servers/README.md

 Tested with gcc 11.

 ### Orquestrator
-Acts as an TCP server, receives data from N clients.
+Acts as a TCP server, receives data from N clients.